torodb/stampede/documentation/docs/configuration/mongodb-connectivity.md

 ## Authenticate against MongoDB

-If [MongoDB is configured to authenticate clients](https://docs.mongodb.com/manual/core/authentication-mechanisms/) you will have to create a user with role `__system` since ToroDB Stempede need to send spcial read only internal commands to the MongoDB Replica Set members.
+If [MongoDB is configured to authenticate clients](https://docs.mongodb.com/manual/core/authentication-mechanisms/) you will have to create a user with role `__system` since ToroDB Stampede need to send special read only internal commands to the MongoDB Replica Set members.

 ```